 The application then enters the update loop where the application will spend the majority of its lifetime.
 Each frame, game objects and the components they contain are updated.
 Any script and GUI script update() functions are called.
 During the update loop messages are dispatched to their recipients, sounds are played and all graphics are rendered.

-The engine actually takes many more steps during initialization, before the main collection is loaded.
+During Preinitialization phase, the engine takes many steps, before the main (bootstrap) collection is loaded.
 The memory profiler, sockets, graphics, HID (input devices), sound, physics and much more are set up.
 The application configuration (game.project) is also loaded and set up.

 The first user-controllable entry point, at the end of engine initialization, is the call to the current render script’s init() function.